This post was originally published on July 8, 2015 and was updated on March 11, 2019

 Preheat oven to 350°F (170°C).
 Line 12 standard muffin tins with paper liners.
 For the crust, crush the graham crackers or cookies in a food processor to make crumbs.
 Melt the butter in a microwave-safe medium-sized bowl.
 Add the crumbs to the butter and stir to combine.
 Place about a tablespoon of the mixture into each of the 12 cupcake liners and press it down firmly (a smooth-bottomed shot glass works well for this).
 Bake crusts for 5 minutes and remove from oven.

-To make the berry topping, in a medium saucepan over medium-high heat, bring the berries, sugar and cornstarch to a boil, stirring constantly.
-Continue stirring and boil for 1-2 minutes until thick.
+In a medium saucepan over medium-high heat, bring the berries, sugar and cornstarch to a boil, stirring constantly.
+Continue boiling and stirring for 1-2 minutes until thickened.
 Chill until cold.

 * I use Vollkornbutterkekse.